 II.B.3.
+Faculty Qualifications

-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Radiology or the American Osteopathic Board of Radiology, or possess qualifications judged acceptable to the Review Committee.
-(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

+II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1) have current certification in the subspecialty by the

+American Board of Radiology, or possess qualifications judged acceptable to the Review

+Committee: and.
 (Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

+II.B.3.b).(2) be certified by the American Board of Radiology or the Review Committee.
+(Core)

+American Osteopathic Board of Radiology in diagnostic radiology, by the American Board of Radiology in nuclear radiology, or by the American Board of Nuclear Medicine or American Osteopathic Board of Nuclear Medicine in nuclear medicine, or possess qualifications acceptable to fellowship program education must be approved by the program director.
+(Core)

+II.B.3.c) Any non-physician faculty members who participate in